Mario Vargas Llosa: Peru

 In April 2011, during the 2011 general election, Vargas Llosa said he was going to vote for Alejandro Toledo (who had already served as president from 2001 to 2006).
 After casting his vote, he said his country should stay in the path of legality and freedom.

 After her introduction into politics, Vargas Llosa had a complex opinion on conservative politician Keiko Fujimori, daughter of president of Peru Alberto Fujimori.
 During her candidacy in the 2011 general election, Vargas Llosa said "the worst option is that of Keiko Fujimori because it means the legitimation of one of the worst dictatorships that Peru has had in its history", endorsing and calling for Peruvian voters to consider left-wing candidate Ollanta Humala over Fujimori in the second-round ballot.
 After Fujimori announced her candidacy for the 2016 general election, Vargas Llosa said in 2014, "Keiko is the daughter of a murderer and a thief who is imprisoned, tried by civil courts with international observers, sentenced to 25 years in prison for murder and theft.
 I do not want her to win the elections."
 However, in the second round of the 2021 general election, Vargas Llosa expressed support for Keiko, sharing opposition to far-left candidate Pedro Castillo and describing Fujimori as the "lesser of two evils".
-French intellectuals, who criticized his admission to the Académie française, said that Vargas Llosa contributed to the Peruvian political crisis during the 2021 general election.